ENC0025 Developmental Writing II and

 |Corequisites:||There are no corequisites for this course.|

-This is a survey course including historical, sociological, and philisophical foundations of education, governance and finance of education, educational policies, legal, moral and ethical issues and the professionalism of teaching.
-Students will be provided information on the Florida Educator Accomplished Practices, Sunshine State Standards, and the Professional Educator Competencies.
+This is a survey course including historical, sociological, and philosophical foundations of education, governance and finance of education, educational policies, legal, moral and ethical issues and the professionalism of teaching.
+Students will be provided information on the Florida Educator Accomplished Practices, Common Course Standards, and the Professional Educator Competencies.
 Students are required to complete a minimum of 15 hours of field- based experience with children and youth in schools or similar settings and not via virtual models of film or internet.

 |Supplemental Materials:||Additional materials may be assigned by the instructor to supplement the required materials. -->|